-19. Daily: Look for leakage, rectify as necessary
+19. Daily: Check for leaks, rectify as necessary

 - Start the engine. - Check for oil, coolant, fuel, air and exhaust leaks. - Tighten or renew leaking connections.
-Check the overflow holes (1) (below the side covers) which show whether the O-rings between the cylinder liners and crankcase are leaking, see figure. - a) If coolant is running out, the O-ring is leaking. - b) If lubricating oil is running out, the liner shelf is leaking. - Check that the coolant pump drain hole (2) is not clogged, see figure.
-If there is a leak, renew the pump seal or the complete coolant pump.

-A small amount of leakage from the overflow holes during the engine running-in period is normal.
-(Sealing rings and O-rings are lubricated with soap or oil when fitted).

-- This leakage normally stops after a time.
+Check the overflow holes (1) in the block which show whether the O-rings between the cylinder liners and crankcase are leaking, see figure. - a) If coolant is running out, the O-ring is leaking. - b) If lubricating oil is running out, the liner shelf is leaking. - Check that there are no leaks from the coolant pump (2).
+If there is leakage, change the pump seal or the complete coolant pump. - A small amount of leakage from the overflow holes during the engine running-in period is normal.
+(Sealing rings and O-rings are lubricated with soap or oil when fitted.) - This leakage normally stops after a time.